 Afterward, consider rating the event and venue, posting a comment, and telling folks you enjoyed seeing them via Meetup tools.

 Running a Meetup group is fulfilling.
 You can make friends and build a network based on an interest or purpose that transcends demographic and other differences.
 But unless you set boundaries, serving as a group organizer can be exhausting.
 The diversity of people may mean that communication styles vary as do expectations.

 Here are some tips on getting people together for a mutually beneficial purpose and delight:

 Be clear about your vision for the group and its events.
 Pay attention to the group description, prompts for new members, and opening letters.
 Set appropriate expectations of the group, its activities, and its members.
 Plan and host fun, relevant, and inspiring events.

 Establish rules and best practices for group leaders, particularly if you have many leaders or types of events.
 For example, you may have rules surrounding how to deal with latecomers or people who don’t bring the required gear for an outing.
-The idea here is to develop a group culture and common understanding of how things should happen, not mandate blind adherence to bureaucracy.
+Develop a group culture and common understanding of how things should happen.
 Encourage leaders to describe their events and mention any deviations from the group norm.
 In this way, you can allow creativity while building group coherence.

 Set rules and don’t be afraid to communicate and enforce requirements.
 In my experience, most members are grateful to belong to a group and improve its value with their presence.
-But there are some who need specific guidance on acceptable behavior and basics of a successful group outing.
+There are some, however, who need specific guidance on acceptable behavior and the basics of a successful group outing.
 Further, there are a few who revel in drama and disruption.
-So establishing guidelines from the start or updating rules based on recurring problems makes sense.
+Establishing guidelines from the start or updating rules based on recurring problems makes sense.